PhantomTechTeam/storm-server/README.md

 ```bash
 make create-cluster
 ```
-Let it finish setting up the cluster, and importing the images + manifests.
+Let it finish setting up the cluster, and importing the images + helm chart.
 Once done, you can run kubectl get pods to see the api server running successfully.